hotmodelsactress.com

 He was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and won the NAACP Image Award for Outstanding Actor in a Drama Series for his role as Jonathan Rollins in NBC legal drama series L.A.
 Law (1987-1994).

-He was nominated for the NAACP Image Awards for Outstanding Supporting Actor in a Comedy Series for his recurring roles in television series:
+He was nominated for the NAACP Image Awards for Outstanding Supporting Actor in a Comedy Series for his recurring roles in series:

-S*x and the City (2004) HBO romantic comedy drama series as Dr. Robert Leeds
+S*x and the City (2004) HBO - Dr. Robert Leeds

-The New Adventures of Old Christine (2006-2010) CBS sitcom as Mr. Harris
+The New Adventures of Old Christine (2006-2010) CBS - Mr. Harris

-He was nominated for the NAACP Image Awards for Outstanding Actor in a Drama Series for his roles in television series:
+He was nominated for the NAACP Image Awards for Outstanding Actor in a Drama Series for his roles in series:

-Dirty S*xy Money (2007-2009) ABC drama series as Simon Elder
+Dirty S*xy Money (2007-2009) ABC - Simon Elder

-The Event (2010-2011) NBC drama series as President Elias Martinez
+The Event (2010-2011) NBC - President Elias Martinez

 He was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and a NAACP Image Award for Outstanding Actor in a Drama Series for his role as Alex in HBO drama series In Treatment (2008).